collegeman/tasks-server/README.md

 # tasks-server

-Manage your tasks, but not too many.
+Manage your tasks, but not too many at a time.
 Built with [Laravel](https://laravel.com).

 ## About this project